-Telephone interview with Professor Muhammad Yunus immediately following the announcement of the 2006 Nobel Peace Prize, October 13, 2006.
+Transcript of the telephone interview with Professor Muhammad Yunus immediately following the announcement of the 2006 Nobel Peace Prize on 13 October 2006.
 The interviewer is Adam Smith, Editor-in-Chief of Nobelprize.org.

 [Muhammad Yunus' assistant, Akhtar] – Hello.

 [Adam Smith] – Hello, Akhtar, this is Adam Smith, from Stockholm.

 [AS] – Hello.

 [AS] – Is it possible to speak to Professor Yunus now?

 [Akhtar] – You are from?